elopio/docs/source/includes/_glossary.md

 This is the phase that occurs after a [Market's](#market) creation and before that Market's event has come to pass.
 Typically, it is the most active period of trading.
 Once the event has occurred, the Market enters the [Designated Reporting Phase](#designated-reporting-phase).

-## Proposed Outcome
+## Tentative Outcome

-The Proposed Outcome is the currently reported [Outcome](#outcome) for a [Market](#market) that is [Awaiting Finalization](#market-awaiting-finalization).
+The Tentative Outcome is the currently reported [Outcome](#outcome) for a [Market](#market) that is [Awaiting Finalization](#market-awaiting-finalization).
 In other words, it's the outcome [Reporters](#reporters) have staked their [REP](#rep) on to indicate that it is the correct Outcome of the Market.
 If a Market isn't [Challenged](#challenge) while Awaiting Finalization by a REP holder posting a [Dispute Bond](#dispute-bond) then the Market will become [Finalized](#finalized-market) and the Prosed Outcome will become a [Final Outcome](#final-outcome).

 ## REP

 REP, also known as Reputation, Reputation Tokens, or REP Tokens, is the currency used by the Augur Decentralized Oracle System.
-REP is used to stake on a [Report](#report) on the [Outcome](#outcome) of a [Market](#market), Pay the [Designated Report No-Show REP Bond](#designated-report-no-show-rep-bond) in order to create a Market, and to purchase a [Dispute Bond](#dispute-bond) to [Challenge](#challenge) the [Proposed Outcome](#proposed-outcome) of a [Market Awaiting Finalization](#market-awaiting-finalization).
+REP is used to stake on a [Report](#report) on the [Outcome](#outcome) of a [Market](#market), Pay the [Designated Report No-Show REP Bond](#designated-report-no-show-rep-bond) in order to create a Market, and to purchase a [Dispute Bond](#dispute-bond) to [Challenge](#challenge) the [Tentative Outcome](#tentative-outcome) of a [Market Awaiting Finalization](#market-awaiting-finalization).
 During the [Reporting Phase](#reporting-phase) of a [Reporting Window](#reporting-window) is where most REP holders will be using their REP to Report.
 You will be asked to stake REP on an Outcome based on how confident you are in that Outcome being the result of the Market.
 The Markets you will see during a Reporting Window are all past their [End Time](#end-time) and the Outcome should be determinable.
 If the outcome is not determinable you can Report it as Invalid.
 The more REP you stake, the larger the share of the [Reporting Fees](#reporting-fee) you will receive if you Report with the consensus.
 The two bonds purchased by REP, Dispute Bonds and the Designated Report No-Show REP Bond, are both fully refunded to the bond placer if things go smoothly.
 So the [Market Creator](#market-creator) immediately gets their REP bond back if the [Designated Reporter](#designated-reporter) does Report during the [Designated Reporting Phase](#designated-reporting-phase).
-Dispute Bonds are refunded to the Dispute Bond Owner if the Market's Proposed Outcome is changed from the one Challenged.
+Dispute Bonds are refunded to the Dispute Bond Owner if the Market's Tentative Outcome is changed from the one Challenged.

 ## Report